 This gorgeous cheesecake layer cake is one that I made before I fell ill.
 I sliced it up and popped it in the freezer, excited that I had cake to snack on for the next few weeks.

-But then, like I said, I had zero desired to eat anything other than soup.
+But then, like I said, I had zero desire to eat anything other than soup.
 Not even red velvet cake could tempt me.
 Not even the creamiest cheesecake studded with adorable mini chocolate chips.
 Not even a cake draped in decadent chocolate ganache.
 (The ganache is optional but makes the cake that much more special.)

 And now that I have my appetite back I’m so glad that this is one cheesecake layer cake that I didn’t give away.
 Red velvet is a cake that always makes me smile because I love brightly colored anything.
 And obviously I couldn’t say no to chocolate chip cheesecake even with a gun to my head.